LiorHaimGit/Full-Stac-Website/README.md

 npm start
 ```

-2.Open your web browser and navigate to http://localhost:3000 to view the website.
+2. Open your web browser and navigate to http://localhost:3000 to view the website.

 ## Technologies Used
-Node.js
+- Node.js
-Express.js
+- Express.js
-EJS (Embedded JavaScript)
+- EJS (Embedded JavaScript)
-HTML/CSS
+- HTML/CSS